End2Reg: Learning Task-Specific Segmentation for Markerless Registration in Spine Surgery: Conclusion

 \section{Conclusion}

-We presented \textbf{End2Reg}, an \textbf{end-to-end framework} for preoperative-to-intraoperative vertebral point cloud registration that achieves SOTA performance on SpineDepth (ex vivo) \cite{liebmann2021spinedepth} and SpineAlign (in vivo) \cite{daly2025towards} datasets.
-Unlike traditional pipelines, our method does \textbf{not require segmentation labels} and automatically learns task-specific segmentations optimized for registration.
-It enables accurate alignment of the full preoperative anatomical model while remaining robust to occlusions and varying camera viewpoints.

-Current limitations include the assumption of rigid-body transformations, which restricts correction of intraoperative pose changes for individual vertebrae.
-Evaluation is also constrained by the scarcity of in vivo datasets with precise ground-truth alignments.
-Future work will address intervertebral motion and broader in vivo validation.
-Our framework offers the potential to improve accuracy and automation of markerless intraoperative registration, facilitating integration into clinical workflows.
+We presented \textbf{End2Reg}, an \textbf{end-to-end framework} for pre-to-intraoperative vertebral point cloud registration achieving state-of-the-art results on SpineDepth (\textit{ex vivo}) \cite{liebmann2021spinedepth} and SpineAlign (\textit{in vivo}) \cite{daly2025towards}.
+Our method \textbf{removes the need for segmentation labels} by learning task-specific segmentations optimized for registration.
+It enables accurate alignment of the full preoperative anatomy while remaining robust to occlusions.
+Evaluation was limited by available datasets: SpineDepth lacks preoperative deformation, and SpineAlign provides only coarse manual alignment.
+Future work will address intervertebral deformation and acquire an \textit{in vivo} dataset with CT-based ground-truth alignment.
+Overall, End2Reg shows strong potential to improve accuracy and automation of markerless intraoperative registration, supporting its integration into clinical workflows.